Record rain in Colorado this Spring

 Turn Off Your Sprinklers

 In times of heavy precipitation, the first thing to do is turn off your sprinklers!
 Let Mother Nature do her thing and keep your lawn nice and watered.
 There is no reason to be one of those people who has their sprinklers going in a rainstorm.
 It’s wasteful, and it’s not very good for your lawn.
 Overwatering, while fairly difficult to do, can lead to problems in your lawn.
 Patches may start dying, weeds can become overgrown and start crowding your grass, and fungi can start growing in overwatered lawns as well.
 By simply turning off your sprinklers during weeks of heavy precipitation, you can save your lawn a whole lot of trouble!

 With all this wet, cool weather, grass grows tall very quickly.
 However -- your lawn is healthiest when it’s shorter.
 Mowing tall grass down allows it to grow thicker and filled in more.
 When grass grows tall, it becomes sparse, and the root system doesn’t dig down into the earth as deeply, causing it to be less efficient in the hot summer months looming ahead.

-When mowing, wait for a break in the rain and give it a go.
-Raise your mower up so will only mow off a third of the grass blades.
-If you cut too much off at a time it will shock the grass.
-For especially tall lawns you should mow about every 2 to 3 days, again cutting off about a third of the length of the grass blades until it stand about 2-3 inches tall.
+When mowing, wait for a break in the rain and get out there.
+Adjust your mower up so it will only mow off a third of the grass blades at a time.
+If you cut too much off at a time, it will shock the grass and cause it to die.
+For especially tall lawns, you should mow every 2 to 3 days, cutting off about a third of the length of the grass blades until it stands about 2-3 inches tall.